Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 diffusion2d.solve()
 ```

-- Once you have refactored the code, try calling the `solve()` function again through a Python script as shown above or a Python shell.
+- Once you have refactored the code, try calling the `solve()` function again through a Python script or directly in a Python shell.
 Compare the plots with the plots in the figure you saved earlier.
 Both outputs should be identical.
 - The function `solve()` should take in physical parameters which the user can vary.
 In this case change the parameters `dx`, `dy` and `D` such that they are passed to the `solve()` function by the user.
 Provide default values for all three of these parameters.

 ## Step 3 - Creating folder structure for packaging

 - Now that you have a refactored code, replicate the folder structure we learnt in the lecture to prepare the code for packaging
-- With the help of the [lecture notes](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/03_building_and_packaging/pypi_slides.md) create additional files `setup.py`, `__init__.py`, `README.md` and the `src/` director
+- With the help of the [lecture notes](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/03_building_and_packaging/pypi_slides.md) create additional files `setup.py`, `setup.cfg`, `pyproject.toml`, `__init__.py` and `README.md`.
+- It is not mandatory to have the `src/` folder, but some developers prefer the name to clearly indicate which part of the repository has the *source* files.
+- **Note**: General recommendation is to have the name of the folder having the source files to be same as the name of the package as seen when imported at the time of use.
 - The `README.md` file consists of a longer description about the code and what it does.
 Take the information about the code from Step 1 of this exercise and add it to the README.
-In addition to this fill out the emtpy sections of the README with relevant information.
+In addition to this fill out the empty sections of the README with relevant information.
-- In `setup.py` name your package `<your-GitLab-username>diffusion2D`.
+- In the configuration (either `setup.cfg` or `pyproject.toml`) name your package `<your-GitLab-username>diffusion2D`.
 We will use semantic versioning, so the version you are developing will be `0.0.1`.
 The package url is the url of the GitHub repository of this exercise code.
-- Try to put `classifiers` in your `setup()`.
+- Make a choice of using either `setup.cfg` or `pyproject.toml` to configure `setuptools` for the packaging.
+All configuration options needs to be specified in the configuration file and the setup file should only consist of the call to `setuptools.setup()`.
+- As the package should be easy to install and provide maximum possible information, try to include as many configuration options as possible.
+- Hint: Have a look at the guides on [configuring setuptools with setup.cfg](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html) and [configuring setuptools with pyproject.toml](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html).
+All the options covered in the lecture notes are applicable for this exercise.

 ## Step 4 - Create distribution archives